WiseAlpha corporate bonds – a safer alternative to p2p lending?

 Senior secured bonds are loans issued by a company that are secured with their assets.
 They have a fixed interest rate.

 Senior unsecured bonds are not specifically secured by any assets but in case of default holders of senior unsecured bonds will receive their funds right after the senior secured holders.

 Unsecured high yield bonds (“junk” bonds) have a higher risk but they come with higher interest rates.
 They are not backed by company assets so in case of bankruptcy, they won’t be worth too much.
 They have the potential for capital appreciation if the company improves its performance.

-You can see on the Market page the list of bonds offered, split into different markets for EUR and GBP.
 Once you select a company, you can see more details about it.
-This includes financial details, assets, revenue, cash flow.
+This includes financial details, assets, revenue, cash flow and credit rating.
 If the company suits your interests, you can open an order and buy.